You're doubting yourself while others are terrified of your potential

 Oh, how I have hated myself for all the times I have surrendered to the seduction of comfort, the lies and siren songs of pitiful practicality.

-I don’t belong in a cocoon anymore.
-And that may be a freakish feeling, but at least it is mine.
 Because I would rather be terrified, a child whimpering with her arms outstretched in the pitch black, than stand in the light of day with that low, sour pit in my stomach that grows each time I fall short of who i am.
 Who I know I could be.

 My greatest fear is that pit will grow, fester, livid and acidic, consuming me from the inside out, like a worm boring through a rotten apple.